 Use of most motorized boats is prohibited and swimming in the lake is against the law as well, but there are two very popular pools nearby.
 First is Deep Eddy Pool which is along the banks of Lady Bird Lake and is fed by a well.
 Second is Barton Springs Pool, a spring fed pool which feeds into Lady Bird Lake.

 The hike-and-bike trail is a 10-mile loop along much of Lady Bird Lake.
 It is a great place for biking, running, or walking.
 You’ll find people from all walks of life using the trail which crosses the lake in several places and has a boardwalk portion which runs for about a mile.

 There is usually something going on along the banks of Lady Bird Lake as Zilker Park and Auditorium Shores both host a variety of events all year long including Austin City Limits Music Festival, South by Southwest, and the Food & Wine Festival, to name just a few.
 The Stevie Ray Vaughn statue is also along the shore.

 Whether you are on the water, on the trail, or with your dog along the banks, Lady Bird Lake offers something for everyone.
-I’m Craig Smyser with RE/MAX Capital City.
-Thanks for joining me for this episode of Discover Austin.
+I’m Craig Smyser, thanks for joining me for this episode of Discover Austin.